hapax/hapax.github.io/assets/chuzenji.md

 The owl is perched on the stump of the tree from which it was carved.
 It pauses, head cocked expressively, as if it had just heard the rustle of a vole in the undergrowth.
-It is less disquieting than the toad, more explicable, and with its air of alertness and rustic handicraft, an almost comforting
+It is altogether less disquieting than the toad, or the swan, more explicable, and with its air of quiet alertness and rustic handicraft, provides a comforting

 #### Old stuff